 Building this framework requires a ground-breaking new approach that considers the requirements of students with disability and additional learning needs.

-Hearing the voices of students and their parents and carers is an important part of creating this approach and meeting our commitment to building a more inclusive education system where every student is known, valued and cared for.
+Hearing the voices of students is an important part of creating this approach and meeting our commitment to building a more inclusive education system where every student is known, valued and cared for.